With a jam-packed schedule, hours of clinical work, and studying for exams―pursuing a job on top of that may seem like an impossible feat.

 Should you get a job in the healthcare industry?

 Typically, nursing students opt for a healthcare job when they're in nursing school.

-They do this because a healthcare job aligns with their career goals while also giving them an opportunity to get their foot in the door of their ideal department after graduation.
+This is typically a good option because a healthcare job aligns with your career goals while also allowing you to get your foot in the door of your ideal department after graduation.

 Subsequently, it allows you to gain some work experience along the way.
-For nursing students with no prior work history, this is especially ideal.
+If you don't have any prior work history, this is especially ideal.

 2. Salary and Financial Aid

 This is a question everyone asks before they say yes to a job.
 At least you should, anyway.